We provide an overview of five key elements to the operations and processes of good governance - alongside some fantastic guides and templates.

 A key aspect of good corporate governance is to ensure that any co-operative has the appropriate checks and balances in place to support its Board to act in the co-operative's best interests.
 These checks and balances will depend on the complexity of a co-operative's governance structure but include ensuring, where appropriate, that there is a clear delination between the key roles of chief executive and chair and that there are effective mechanisms in place to evaluate the performance of the board.

 The Board is responsible for ensuring that its co-operative has an appropriate system of governance in place and establish frameworks for risk management and internal controls that are delegated, as appropriate, to committees who can oversee this work.
 This framework will depend on the co-operative's size and complexity but at a fundamental level will play a key role in the management of risks that may impact the Board being able to carry out its role effectively.

-In order to operate as an effective Board, it must be able to do so in an environment where its members adopt and observe appropriate boardroom behaviours.
-Developing appropriate behaviours is a continual process that all co-operatives must develop as part of their systems of governance and is especially important for co-operatives which are operating through a period of growth, change or expansion when effective decision making is often at its most important.
+In order to operate as an effective board, it must be able to do so in an environment where its members adopt and observe appropriate boardroom behaviours.
+Developing appropriate behaviours is a continual process that all co-operatives must develop as part of their systems of governance and is especially important for co-operatives operating through a period of growth, change or expansion when effective decision-making is often at its most important.